manabiseijin/ytel/README.md

 ## Potential problems and potential fixes
 `ytel` does not use the official YouTube APIs but relies on the [Invidious](https://github.com/omarroth/invidious) APIs (that in turn circumvent YouTube ones).
 The variable `ytel-invidious-api-url` points to the invidious instance (by default `https://invidio.us`) to use; you might not need to ever touch this, but if [invidio.us](https://invidio.us) goes down keep in mind that you can choose [another instance](https://github.com/omarroth/invidious#invidious-instances).
 Moreover the default Invidious instance is generally speaking stable, but sometimes your `ytel-search` might hang; in that case `C-g` and retry.

-## TODO
-Here's a bunch of things that ought to be done someday:
-- [X] make the `ytel` buffer more visually appealing,
-- [X] add functionality to delete videos from the buffer,
-- [X] add functionality to add the results of a new search to the buffer, without resetting what's already there,
-- [X] maybe videos should be represented as a structures (plain alists is very lazy),
-- [ ] calls to the Invidious API are performed synchronously, this might prove to be very stupid.

 ## Contributing
 Feel free to open an issue or send a pull request.
 I'm quite new to writing Emacs packages so any help is appreciated.